 “I use current news and points of interest to provide my list with relevant information.
 If all they ever get are sales emails from me, they stop engaging because they know what is coming.
 Provide great content your readers want to see, and occasionally say, ‘Oh, by the way, we have a solution for that.’”

 Consumers are overwhelmed with email these days.
-Consider a recent study by Email Stats Center that states the average subscriber receives 11 commercial messages each day via email, 9 via Facebook, and 8 via Twitter.
+Consider a recent study by DMR that states the average office worker receives 121 emails per day and the desktop click-to-open rate for marketing emails in the US is only 18%.

 Yet, when done right, the results are tremendous.
-McKinsey & Company discovered that email returns $44 for every $1 spent.
+Campaign Monitor discovered that email returns $44 for every $1 spent.
 Providing relevant information, based on the interests and specifics your subscribers provided when they signed up, makes a difference in your success rate.

 Before we do anything to re-engage inactive leads, we must define an inactive lead on our list.
 The majority of marketers will gauge Inactives as anyone who has not responded, opened, clicked, or acted on any email sent in the past 6-12 months.